 Or for even more furniture painting furniture before and afters, here are some of my most popular ones on the blog.

-Pin it for later – Paint Inlay for Furniture
+Pin it for later – How to Use a Paint Inlay for Furniture